HPI-Information-Systems/snowman/docs/basic_usage/workflows/comparing_matching_solutions.md

 # Comparing Matching Solutions

-Comparing matching solutions and selecting the best one for a specfifc use case is a difficult task.
+Comparing matching solutions and selecting the best one for a specific use case is a difficult task.
 Many different factors influence the decision.
 Mainly they can be grouped by the following:

 1. **The general performance** of a matching solution, measured with metrics, such as *precision* or *recall*
 2. **The effort to configure a matching solution**, measured with metrics, such as the *time to configure* or *total cost of ownership*